POLL | What do you think of Katlego Maboe's return to social media?

 This after the star made a return to social media after losing “everything” last year.

-The former Espresso host and face of the insurance company, Outsurance, posted his first Instagram message at the weekend after a nine-month-long social media hiatus.
+The former Expresso host and face of the insurance company, Outsurance, posted his first Instagram message at the weekend after a nine-month-long social media hiatus.

 He took a break amid a cheating scandal that was exposed in a viral video.
 In it, Katlego admitted to cheating on the mother of his son, Monique Muller, allegedly with Nikita Murray.